 See your doctor if you are finding it increasingly difficult to concentrate on things.
 Everyone has days when it’s hard to pay attention or when their mind seems to wander, but if you notice a pattern of increasing difficulty focusing on the task at hand, you need to see your doctor.

-Lots of things other than exposure to toxic mold can affect your ability to concentrate, including insufficient sleep, stress, depression, attention deficit hyperactivity disorder (ADHD), migraines, hormonal changes such as those that occur with pregnancy, nutritional deficiencies, head injury, and excessive use of alcohol or drugs.
+Lots of things other than exposure to toxic mold can affect your ability to concentrate, including insufficient sleep, stress, depression, attention deficit hyperactivity disorder (ADHD), migraines, hormonal changes such as those that occur with pregnancy, nutritional deficiencies, dehydration, lack of exercise, head injury, and excessive use of alcohol or drugs.
 It is important to determine the cause of your difficulty concentrating so that you get the proper treatment.

 In order to make an accurate diagnosis, your doctor may order some tests, such as blood tests, a CT scan or an MRI.
 You may also be referred to a specialist, like a psychologist, psychiatrist or neurologist.
 Be sure to let your doctor know if you’ve been exposed to mold and think that might be having an impact on your ability to concentrate.
 Also let your doctor know about any other symptoms you are experiencing.